Table of Contents

 8. Following Healthy Lifestyle

 Apart from studying for the examinations themselves, students need to ensure a healthy lifestyle to maintain physical and mental health.
 Undertaking a rigorous programme can be exhausting and tiresome.
-The program’s intensity can make it easy to forget that you require to be physically healthy and be in the right mindset to ace the examinations.
+The program’s intensity can make it easy to forget that you require to be physically healthy and be in the right mindset to ace the IB Exams.

 Hence getting an adequate amount of sleep (8 hours) and maintaining a balanced diet is crucial to maintaining energy and overall health.
 Getting physical activity in the form of a sport, exercise or meditation is also needed to remain healthy, improve strength and mental health.